 In the Ardbeg portfolio piece over on my old website, lizholt.co.uk, you can read how I stumbled across the idea to give Islay another committee whilst chatting to the Editor of the Ileach in his dusty office in Bowmore.
 Dave Mullen and I were tootling around the island, thinking of ideas for the pitch.
 Creatively, we found it was a gift of a brand.
 Ardbeg is a fantastic product with a rich heritage.
 Our creative work went on to win numerous awards, first at One Agency and then at Story UK.

 You can see the Committee mission statement printed in red on the letters above.
 In essence, it talks about making sure the doors of Ardbeg never close again.
 This is their brand promise, meeting their customers at their point of need.
 The pack builds on this with tongue-in-cheek ‘Rules & Regulations’ and a ‘Follow your nose’ leaflet.

 Story UK continue to re-energise the brand with ingenious creative work.
-But it’s nice to see my copy from so long ago enduring down the years.
+But it’s good to see my copy from so long ago still engaging customers today.

 The continued use of the welcome pack demonstrates the real £ value of clients investing in strong copy and art direction.
 Seeing the Ardbeg welcome pack again after many years shows the power of teamwork and a (lovely) client that trusts its agency to be its brand advocate.
 And it shows the enduring potency of a true brand promise.